grant4001/MNIST_Classification_FPGA/README.md

 A highly-optimized GPU-like MAC (Multiplier-Accumulator) array core is implemented in the fabric of the FPGA, which allows for efficient, parallelized computation of activations.
 Other hardware blocks are optimized to perform pertinent tasks such as memory control, line buffering, and tensor sending and receiving.

-The hardware is described using SystemVerilog, the synthesis was done using Quartus Prime Lite 18.1, and the simulation was done using vsim (ModelSim).
+The hardware is described using SystemVerilog, the synthesis was done using Quartus Prime Lite 18.1, and the simulation was done using vsim (ModelSim) and Incisiv.
 The target device is the Cyclone IV FPGA.
 The list of primary components used is as follows:

 (1) Terasic DE2-115 University Program Development Board